RIT New Media Capstone

 Meet the team behind the teeth!

-Made up of six New Media Designers and four New Media Interactive Developers,
+Made up of five New Media Designers and four New Media Interactive Developers,

 New Media Capstone 25-26's Team 2 is ready to make waves.